Get insider access

 Console Compatibility: PC, PlayStation, Xbox

 Check out the Razer Kaira Pro Wireless instead if you're looking for Bluetooth support.
-Unlike the Turtle Beach Stealth 600 (Gen 3) Wireless, you can hear audio via both Bluetooth and wireless dongle connections simultaneously when using these headphones.
+Unlike the Turtle Beach Stealth 600 (Gen 3), you can hear audio via both Bluetooth and wireless dongle connections simultaneously when using these headphones.
 The dongle's low latency performance ensures that your audio stays in sync with the visuals on your screen while you game.
-Their warm sound profile adds boom to your audio to intensify sound effects.
+When it comes to sound, they deliver warmth and boom to your audio, helping to intensify sound effects.
 This slightly muddies voices and instruments, but you can always adjust the sound with the EQ and presets in the Razer Audio app.

 Depending on your gaming setup, you can choose between the PlayStation variant (which also works with PC) or the Xbox version.
 They don't support a wired connection, though, so you don't have the option of plugging the cable into an AUX port for more versatility or to eliminate latency.
 Still, they last about 19 hours continuously to get you through a few long gaming sessions.